Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Managing rental property finances effectively is crucial for real estate investors.
 Traditional methods of rent collection, such as checks or cash, can be slow, insecure, and administratively burdensome.
 Automated Clearing House (ACH) payments offer a modern, efficient alternative, streamlining the invoicing process and enhancing financial predictability for landlords.

-This guide will help you understand, set up, and manage ACH payment invoices to optimize your rental business.
+This guide will help you understand how to send ACH payments, set up, and manage ACH payment invoices to optimize your rental business.

 Key takeaways